Detecting State Changes in Functional Neuronal Connectivity using Factorial Switching Linear Dynamical Systems: Background

 \section{Background}

 Our model is a factorial state-space model that extends existing time-series models by allowing multiple latent factors to be active at once, using a continuous relaxation of a factorial hidden Markov model \citep[FHMM,][]{ghahramani1995factorial} to control which combination of latent factors are active.
 This leads to a more interpretable model for temporally evolving neuronal functional connectivity, where we assume that observations are generated from an additive combination of multiple subnetworks, that may not all activate synchronously.
+Optionally, we relax the Markovian assumption to allow more flexible dynamics such as periodicity.

-In this section, we review existing work in state space models for time series data, with a particular focus on models appropriate for modeling MEA recordings, and discuss inference approaches appropriate for complex discrete state-space models.
-We then review the FHMM in Section~\ref{sec:fhmm}, which will form the backbone of our approach.
+In Section~\ref{sec:bg_ssms}, we review existing work in state space models for time series data, with a particular focus on models appropriate for modeling MEA recordings.
+In Section~\ref{sec:fhmm}, we focus specifically on factorial state space models, particularly the FHMM which forms the backbone of our approach.
+We then discuss Bayesian inference in complex discrete state-space models in Section~\ref{sec:bg_variational}.